Farmer122/Migration-Model-MDP/README.md

 discounting.
 Utilizing computational methods, I demonstrate that when migration costs are considered, the probability of migration decreases with present bias for agents with identical observable characteristics.

+Full references for Code:

+We borrow our hyperbolic discounting appraoch from:

+@article{fedus2019hyperbolic,
+  title={Hyperbolic discounting and learning over multiple horizons}, author={Fedus, William and Gelada, Carles and Bengio, Yoshua and Bellemare, Marc G and Larochelle, Hugo}, journal={arXiv preprint arXiv:1902.06865}, year={2019}
+}

+The general Value iteration and epsilon greedy algorithms have been borrowed from: